puppetlabs/iac/_posts/2021-03-05-status-update.md

 ## Update from our intern

-[Disha] completed her first community reporting PR which excludes the draft PR from module report generated for the community day.
+[Disha][Disha] completed her first community reporting PR which excludes the draft PR from module report generated for the community day.
 Link to the [PR][community_management-pr-54].

 ## See you next week!